-Figure 2.113 PIM Sparse Mode Setting Web Page

-Table 2.30 Descriptions of PIM Sparse Mode Settings
+Figure 2.113 PIM Sparse Mode Setting Web Page Table 2.30 Descriptions of PIM Sparse Mode Settings

-Label Description Factory Default RP Election PIM SM Rendezvous Point election methods: Static or Bootstrap - SPT Switch-over Shortest path switch-over is enabled/disabled Enabled Hello Interval PIM Hello messages are sent periodically on each PIM-enabled interface.
+Label Description RP Election PIM SM Rendezvous Point election methods: Static or Bootstrap - SPT Switch-over Shortest path switch-over is enabled/disabled Hello Interval PIM Hello messages are sent periodically on each PIM-enabled interface.
 They allow a router to learn about neighboring PIM routers on each interface.
-30 seconds DR Priority When there are multiple PIM routers on the same LAN the DR (Designated Router) is usually elected based on the highest numerical IP address.
+DR Priority When there are multiple PIM routers on the same LAN the DR (Designated Router) is usually elected based on the highest numerical IP address.
 This setting can be used to control the DR Priority option in PIM Hello messages, When the DR Priority option is advertised by all PIM routers on the same LAN the highest priority router wins the DR election, regardless of its IP.
 If any router does not advertise the DR Priority option, or the same priority isadvertised by more than one router, the protocol falls back to using the IP address.
-1 Route Metric When there are multiple PIM enabled routers on a shared segment, it is possible that these routers encounter duplicate multicast traffic.
+Route Metric possible that these routers encounter duplicate multicast traffic.
 PIM assert messages which are triggered when you receive a multicast packet on the Outgoing Interface List (OIL).
 These assert messages contain metrics which are then used to calculate who will become assert winner.
 When comparing assert_metrics, the rpt_bit_flag, metric_preference, and routemetric fields are compared in order, where the first lowervalue wins.
-If all fields are equal, the primary IP address of therouter that sourced the Assert message is used as a tie-breaker, withthe highest IP address winning.
-1 Route Distance The default route distance option has nothing to do with system default route, itis rather the default value for unicast routing protocol's administrative distance.
-It is used in PIM assert election to determine upstream router .
-1
+If all fields are equal, the primary IP address of therouter that sourced the Assert message is Route Distance used as a tie-breaker, withthe highest IP address winning.
+The default route distance option has nothing to do with system default route, itis rather the default value for unicast routing protocol's administrative distance.
+It is used in PIM assert election to determine upstream router.